ljy19970415/UniBrain/README.md

-# UniBrain: Universal Brain MRI Diagnosis with  Hierarchical Knowledge-enhanced Pre-training
+# HEP: Hierarchical Knowledge-Enhanced Pre-training for Brain MRI Diagnosis
 More details will be reviewed after acceptance.